Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Experimental results

 We have decomposed the spectra to Gaussian peaks to determine the strongest vibrations in accordance with peak intensities and integrals.
-The results of the deconvolution are presented in Fig.~\ref{fig:Beads_FTIR} and Online Resource~\ref{esm:fig_FTIR_All_Spectra}. \footnote{ All moderate and weak components derived from the spectra as a result of their deconvolution that are peaked at the wavenumbers below 840~cm$^{-1}$ have been excluded from the plots for all the spectra except for those exhibiting the dominating IR absorption by KSS crystals (\ref{sec:KSS_FTIR}).
+The results of the deconvolution are presented in Fig.~\ref{fig:Beads_FTIR} and Online Resource~\ref{esm:fig_FTIR_All_Spectra}. \footnote{ All moderate and weak components derived from the spectra as a result of their deconvolution that are peaked at the wavenumbers below 840~cm$^{-1}$ have been excluded from the plots for all the spectra except for those exhibiting the dominating IR absorption by KSS crystals (Online Resource~\ref{esm:fig_KPbSbO5}, Figs.~ESM~\ref{esm:fig_KPbSbO5}.3 to ESM~\ref{esm:fig_KPbSbO5}.5, Tables~ESM~\ref{esm:fig_KPbSbO5}.1 and ESM~\ref{esm:fig_KPbSbO5}.2).
 The omitted peaks are assigned to vibrations both in KSS and in glass, yet their high number, rather low intensity and ambiguous data of peak analysis (often, several combinations with close $R^2$ values give the same cumulative fit curve) have made us refuse their presenting in the graphs to avoid confusion.
 Notice also, that they are not related to the issue discussed in the article. }

 It is easy to see that the spectra obtained at degraded glass areas are dominated by the only vibration band always peaked at the interval from approximately 1000 to nearly 1030~cm$^{-1}$, whereas there are no dominating peaks in the spectra obtained at intact glass areas but on the contrary several vibration peaks of close intensities and comparable integrals, which are distributed rather uniformly within the main band, are always present.